 Conclusion and Call to Action

-In this final section, summarize the key points of your proposal and make a persuasive case for its implementation.
+In this final section, summarize your proposal’s key points and make a persuasive case for its implementation.
 Encourage decision-makers to take action by providing clear next steps, including any approvals needed or deadlines to be adhered to for successful project execution.

 Tips for Writing a Successful Training Proposal

 Crafting an effective training proposal requires careful consideration and attention to detail.
-Check out our six customizable templates that can help streamline the process and have a proposal ready to send in minutes.
+Check out these six customizable templates that can help streamline the process and have a proposal ready to send in minutes.

 If you want to create your own instead, follow these expert tips to guide you in writing a training proposal that communicates the value and benefits of your program.